Cheat sheet for Azure SQL Data Warehouse

 If you notice that queries take too long, check that your users do not run in large resource classes.
 Large resource classes consume many concurrency slots.
 They can cause other queries to queue up.

-Finally, by using the Compute Optimized Tier, each resource class gets 2.5 times more memory than on the Elastic Optimized Tier.
+Finally, by using Gen2 of SQL Data Warehouse, each resource class gets 2.5 times more memory than Gen1.

 Learn more how to work with resource classes and concurrency.